baxmittens/OpenGeoSysUncertaintyQuantification.jl/README.md

 ## Contributions, report bugs and support

 Contributions to or questions about this project are welcome.
-Feel free to create a issue or a pull request on [GitHub](https://github.com/baxmittens/OpenGeoSysUncertaintyQuantification.jl).
+Feel free to create an issue or a pull request on [GitHub](https://github.com/baxmittens/OpenGeoSysUncertaintyQuantification.jl).

 [docs-dev-img]: https://img.shields.io/badge/docs-dev-blue.svg